 - Verify carefully and well in advance if the member(s) of your graduaton committee are available for signing and attending the ceremony on your planned graduation ceremony date.

-- In case of any difficulties in arranging your graduation committee members, contact the Astronomy Programme Coordinator.
+- In case of any difficulties in arranging your graduation committee members, contact the Astronomy Student Affairs Officer.

-- Certification date in October-July? → Deadline 6 weeks prior to certification date
+- Certification date in September-July? → Deadline 6 weeks prior to certification date

 - Check your graduation request deadline in the table at Step 1